dermotos/generic-sensor/readme.md

 ![Schematic](https://raw.githubusercontent.com/dermotos/generic-sensor/master/hardware%20schematic/Schematic-Generic-Sensor.png)

-A custom made blind controller running on a [Particle Photon](https://particle.io) microcontroller.
+A custom made light switch running on a [Particle Photon](https://particle.io) microcontroller.

 Allows building a hardware switch with up to 4 momentary buttons with LED feedback, motion sensors and a potentiometer.